Skip to content

 Poster Submissions Guidelines

 • Posters are presented 1 1/2 hours.
-Please allow 15 minutes to set-up and 15 minutes to break-down poster for a total of a 2-hour timeframe.
+Please allow 15 minutes to set-up and 15 minutes to break-down poster.

 • There is no word limit for the submissions.
 However, we ask that you keep poster submissions to one page (we understand if you extend to two pages).